Beside every happy husband stands an even happier wife…

 Michelle, Kaya, Shaina, and Tashi:

-Married for sex, married for duty, married for money, and married for protection, each of these four beautiful billionaire brides were denied the kind of wedding all little girls dream about.
-Although their lives are filled with love, children, and lots and lots of sizzling passion, they crave the fairytale experience of walking down the aisle in elegant bridal attire and give themselves away—in style—to the husbands of their dreams.
-And thus, the planning begins.
+Married for sex, married for duty, married for money, and married for protection, each of these beautiful, billionaire brides was denied the wedding she desired.
+Although their lives are filled with love, children, and demanding careers, they still fantasize about walking down the aisle and giving themselves away to the men of their dreams.

 There stand the husbands: